 Bad Day and Stress

-Everyone Has Bad Days!
+Everyone Has Bad Days and Stress!
 Have A Bad Day is not a feel good sort of day.
 At least that was the original idea behind it.
 Have you ever had someone wish you a good day and you know that they are just saying it as a conversation ender, but they don’t really care or mean it?
 As they are walking away, you can test their listening abilities by wishing them a Bad Day.

 I don’t really like this sort of meaning, so in my prerogative sort of way, I am changing my interpretation of the day.